1jour1vin

 value for money

-Guilhem in red reveals a beautiful aromatic intensity combining notes of red fruits and spices.
-It has a lovely supple and fruity attack with beautifully mellow tannins.
+Guilhem en rouge reveals a beautiful aromatic intensity, blending notes of red fruit and spices.
+It has a lovely, supple, and fruity attack with beautifully integrated tannins.
 An elegant, refined wine that also stands out for its outstanding value for money!

 Rated site